-- BESIII discovers a glueball like particle X(2370) from J decays.
-The mass, spin-parity quantum numbers, production and decay properties of X(2370) are consistent with the features of the lightest pseudoscalar glueball. - The J particle and its family are extremely important in the discovery of glueballs, both in the glueball production and in understanding the glueball decays.
+- BESIII discovers a glueball like particle X(2370) The mass, spinparity quantum numbers, production and decay properties of X(2370) are fully consistent with the features of the lightest pseudoscalar glueball. - Only glueball interpretation can naturally explain all of the decay and production properties of X(2370) observed at BESIII without any difficulties/contradictions.